gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 taking care of User Data encryption into DTLS Record and DTLS record decryption into User Data.

 DTLS 1.3 operations requires to directly handshake messages with the remote peer for connection setup and other features, this kind of handshake is part of the Key Management functionality.
 Key Management function achieves these features behaving as a SCTP User.
 Key Management sends and receives its own data via the SCTP User Level interface.
-Key Management's own data are distinguished from any other data by means of a dedicated PPID using the value 4242 (see {{iana-payload-protection-id}}).
+Key Management's own data are distinguished from any other data by means of a dedicated PPID using the value 4242 (see
+{{iana-payload-protection-id}}).

 Once the Key Management has established the DTLS 1.3 connection, it can set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}}.

-DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA chunks until the Association has reached the PROTECTED state.
+DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA chunks until the Association has reached the PROTECTED state ({{init-state-machine}}).
 From that time on, DTLS 1.3 handshake messages SHALL be transported as SCTP User Data with dedicated PPID = 4242 within DTLS chunks, same as ULP data traffic.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}